-Breastfeeding (chestfeeding) has several health benefits for you and your baby.
-Understanding the benefits of breastfeeding can help you decide if it’s right for your family.
+Breastfeeding (chestfeeding) has many health benefits for you and your baby.
+Understanding these benefits can help you decide if breastfeeding is right for your family.

 Research suggests that breastfeeding lowers your baby’s risk of certain diseases and helps build a strong immune system.
 Breastfed (chestfed) babies have a lower risk of:

 Studies show that breastfed infants have a lower hospitalization rate and tend to be in better health.
 This leads to fewer visits to their pediatrician for sicknesses.

 Nutritional benefits of breast milk